JostSchienke/WorkingHourCounter/README.md

 their is also a PS script that can be added to you $PROFILE file, to add a Command instead of using the python ./hourcounter. the command is "imworking" but this can be changed by changing the PS script.

+To add the command to your Powershell, open up the $PROFILE file, and add the Code Snipet, change it so it fits to your needs. after saving the $PROFILE file, reload it by using "$PROFILE ." after this the command should work (you might need to restart your PowerShell)